letcodespeak/weather-service/README.md

 - In ApiKeyService, instead of ArrayList, better to use queue FIFO data structure to store the timestamps to achieve O(n) time complexity, its O(n<sup>2</sup>) atm

 ## How to start
 Copy to local.
-In `weather` root folder, run `mvnw spring-boot:run` to start the application.
+In `weather-service` root folder, run `mvnw spring-boot:run` to start the application.

 ## H2 DB Access
 Access http://localhost:8088/restapi/h2-console/login.jsp with the info according to application-{env}.yml